 Set up a computer workstation that displays Preparing for the Oath: U.S. History and Civics for Citizenship.
 This interactive website highlights museum objects from the Smithsonian Institution to help people prepare for the civics portion of the naturalization test.

 USCIS often hosts naturalization information sessions and administrative naturalization ceremonies in libraries.
 View the list of upcoming naturalization information sessions at libraries nationwide.
-Contact your local USCIS Community Relations Officer if you are interested in USCIS hosting a similar session at your library.
+Contact your local USCIS community relations officer (PDF, 113 KB) if you are interested in USCIS hosting a similar session at your library.

 Create a virtual Citizenship Corner on your library website: